Rita Genet: Painting career

-Genet's portrayals of tropical colors, angels, trees, and decidedly Caribbean style have drawn a demand for her work in international galleries and with private collectors.
-With a style called "sophisticated-naivety", her vision of tropical scenes is expressed through a kaleidoscope of colors.
+Genet's paintings frequently depict topical subjects, including trees, angels and Caribbean scenes, using vivid colors.

 During her 20 years of painting in Jamaica, Genet's listings in group exhibitions included Harmony Hall, Round Hill Charity Shows, Tryall, The National Gallery, and The Bay Gallery, Montego Bay.
 Her work has been included in a showing of Jamaican artists in Berlin and in the Galerie Pro Arte Kasper, Lausanne, Switzerland in the International Competition for 25 countries.
 She has shown in New York, New Jersey, U.S. Virgin Islands and has paintings in many corporate collections in both the United States and abroad.
 Ms. Genet's work was featured on the cover of the Nov/Dec 1995 issue of SkyWritings (Air Jamaica's In-Flight Magazine).

 While in Jamaica, Genet was invited to do Christmas cards for United Nations Children's Fund (UNICEF), The Jamaica Association for the Deaf., hotels, corporations and various other charities.
 Her work has also been reproduced as note cards and prints.

 Personal

 Genet currently resides in Asheville, North Carolina.
-While she continues to hold "Jamaica as her muse", in recent years she has been inspired by the uniquely charming architecture in and around the City of Asheville.
-And has been painting some of Asheville's favorite scenes.
+While she continues to hold "Jamaica as her muse", in recent years, she has been inspired by the architecture in and around the city of Asheville and has been painting some of Asheville's favorite scenes.